51Degrees/specifications/pipeline-specification/part3/automated-testing.md

 Pipeline:

-- Test for correct processing of FlowData with one, two and three Flow Elements.
+- test for correct processing of Flow Data with one, two and three Flow Elements.
-- Test of correct operation of parallel flow.
+- test of correct operation of parallel flow.
-- Test that FlowData.stop() works correctly.
+- test that `FlowData.stop()` works correctly.
-- Test that throwing exceptions while processing terminates processing, or doesn't depending on configuration.
-Test that flow data contains correct errors at end.
+- test that throwing exceptions while processing terminates processing, or doesn't depending on configuration.
+- test that Flow Data contains correct errors at end.

 PipelineBuilder and PipelineOptions:
-- Check exceptional operation such as adding closed flow element
+- check exceptional operation such as adding a closed Flow Element
-- Check build from Options
+- check build from options
-- Check Build from Serialised Options with abbreviated names
+- check Build from serialized options with abbreviated names
-  - check for serialised options containing wrong option and values
+  - check for serialized options containing wrong option and values
   - check for constructor values
-- Check build from fluent builder
+- check build from fluent builder

 FlowData:

-- check that flowdata is processed exactly once on call of process
+- check that Flow Data is processed exactly once on call of process
 - check that attempt to process twice fails
-- check that access to flowdata when pipeline closed fails
+- check that access to Flow Data when Pipeline closed fails
-- check that access to flowdata results before processing fails
+- check that access to Flow Data results before processing fails

 Flow Element: